DreamSworK/qt4/README.md

 However, it could be useful if you want to see inside the **Qt 4.8.6** sources.

 Just use https://dreamswork.github.io/qt4/ for accessing the documentation.

+**Note:** The documentation is not included 3rd party sources, Qt tools, Qt3Support API (deprecated) and Symbian S60 parts (already not useful).